KEGANCP/Credit_Risk_Analysis/README.md

 Review the below images of several different reports and their findings.
 ----
 #### RandomOverSampler Model
+Per the below;
+*Balance accuracy is 65%
+*High_risk precision is 1%, 72% recall, and F1 of 2%
+*Low_risk precision is 100% with recall of 59%

 <p align="center">
   <img src="https://github.com/KEGANCP/Credit_Risk_Analysis/blob/main/Resources/RandomOverSample.png" alt="oversampler"/>
 </p>

-Per the above;
-*Balance accuracy is 65%
-*High_risk precision is 1%, 72% recall, and F1 of 2%
-*Low_risk precision is 100% with recall of 59%

 #### SMOTE Model